APooladian/APooladian/README.md

 ### About me

-I'm a PhD candidate at the Center for Data Science at New York University, advised by Jonathan Niles-Weed.
+I'm a fifth year PhD student at the Center for Data Science at New York University, advised by Jonathan Niles-Weed.
 My research interests lie at the intersection of optimal transport, high-dimensional statistics, and optimization theory.
 This Github page contains the code for some of my research projects during my PhD (among other projects):

 ### Code is available for the following projects:
 - “Algorithms for mean-field variational inference via polyhedral optimization in the Wasserstein space” with Roger Jiang and Sinho Chewi,